Four Principles for Physically Interpretable World Models: Appendix

 The input to the LSTM consists of {64-dimensional latent representations} extracted by the VAE.
 The network comprises {two LSTM layers} with a hidden size of {64}, followed by a fully connected output layer mapping to a {64-dimensional output} representing the predicted latent state at the next time step.
 The LSTM predictor is trained using the {Adam optimizer} with an initial learning rate of {0.001} and also incorporates {learning rate decay}.
 The objective is to minimize the MSE between predicted and true latent representations over time.

 \textbf{Principle 4.} Our decoder network maps low-dimensional physical state representations to high-dimensional images using a series of transposed convolutional layers.
+The baseline decoder has one linear layer, two convolutional layers, and a 4-dimensional encoded feature map.
+Our partitioned decoder only contains one linear layer and one smaller convolutional layer.
 Using a fully connected layer, the decoder first maps the input state (four-dimensional vector in cartpole; eight-dimensional vector in lunar lander) to a high-dimensional feature space.
 This produces an intermediate representation of size 3×16×24×24.
 The image output is further refined through independent transposed convolutional layers, each producing a separate image (three independent layers for each segment image for cartpole and lunar lander).
 The model is trained using the Adam optimizer with an initial learning rate of 0.001.
 Training is conducted with mini-batches of size 64, incorporating validation loss tracking to ensure generalization.
 The loss function is a $\lambda$-weighted combination of the reconstruction MSE of the overall reconstructed image and each segmented part.

-For the partitioned loss function in Equation~\ref{verifiable_loss}, the choice of $\lambda$ plays a crucial role in image generation behavior: (a) If $\lambda$ is too small $(< 0.1$), the model fails to separate the three parts, blending ``shadows'' of the original image into the outputs; (b) If $\lambda$ is too big ($> 0.5$), the three parts are completely disconnected, leading to inferior reconstruction quality.
+For the partitioned loss function in Definition~\ref{def:world_model_generation}, the choice of $\lambda$ plays a crucial role in image generation behavior: (a) If $\lambda$ is too small $(< 0.1$), the model fails to separate the three parts, blending ``shadows'' of the original image into the outputs; (b) If $\lambda$ is too big ($> 0.5$), the three parts are completely disconnected, leading to inferior reconstruction quality.
 Through hyperparameter tuning, we found that setting $\lambda = 0.2$ provides an optimal balance between the quality of the separation and the reconstruction in both case studies.